 Verification Of Your Social Media Profiles

-In summary a profile verification for the two biggest social networks Facebook and Twitter isn’t an easy to-do.
+In summary a profile verification for the two biggest social networks Facebook and Twitter isn't an easy to-do.
 Brand awareness and the incidence of fake accounts are crucial to get verified.
-Getting the verification badge for Google Plus and YouTube is obviously a lot more feasible.
-When it comes to Pinterest a verification can be done in a snap.
+Getting the verification badge for YouTube is more feasible, but you still have to wait for them to reach out to you.
+When it comes to Pinterest, a verification can be done in a snap.

 What do you think: Are verified social media profiles a sign of authenticity and therefore engaging their audience more than normal profiles?